taseenappdevs/push-notifications-flutter/packages/pusher_beams/README.md

 ## Architecture
-This plugin was developed based on the [Federated Plugin Architecture](https://docs.google.com/document/d/1LD7QjmzJZLCopUrFAAE98wOUQpjmguyGTN2wd_89Srs/edit?usp=sharing), the following packages are included in the plugin:
+This plugin was developed based on the [Federated Plugin Architecture](https://docs.google.com/document/d/1LD7QjmzJZLCopUrFAAE98wOUQpjmguyGTN2wd_89Srs/edit?usp=sharing), following packages are included in the plugin:

 - [pusher_beams](https://github.com/pusher/flutter_pusher_beams/tree/master/packages/pusher_beams): This is intended to be the main or _app-facing package_. **You must install this package in order to use it**.
 - [pusher_beams_platform_interface](https://github.com/pusher/flutter_pusher_beams/tree/master/packages/pusher_beams_platform_interface): This is the _platform package interface_ that glues [pusher_beams](https://github.com/pusher/flutter_pusher_beams/tree/master/packages/pusher_beams) and platform packages.